SourceNinja/docs/heroku-addon.md

 ## Support

-All SourceNinja support and runtime issues should be logged with Heroku Support at https://support.heroku.com.
+All SourceNinja support and run-time issues should be logged with Heroku Support at https://support.heroku.com.
 Any non-support related issues or product feedback is welcome at support at sourceninja.com.

 ## Configuration Variables
 Once SourceNinja has been added, three configuration variables are set.